codexium-io/CDX-Installer/README.md

 git clone https://github.com/codexium-io/CDX-Installer.git
 ```

-If you have purchased the software, you should have a license key.
+If you purchased the software, you will recieve a license key.

 * Copy your license key, as root, to your host "MyCoolServer:~/.ssh/" .
 * Copy the license key to the target file name .